Willyb15/Data-Science-Python/Week1/day1-git_unix/intro_git_lec.md

 only work with changes that have been *committed*.
-This means that if you have made changes to a repository, but not gone through the process of *adding* and *committing* them, then issuing the push commands below will not actually push any changes to the remote.
+This means that if you have made changes to a repository, but not gone through the process of *adding* and *committing* them, then issuing the push commands below will not actually push any changes to the remote repository.
 Similarly, if there have been no changes to the remote repository since you last issued a pull, then issuing the pull commands below will not actually pull anything.